DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/final-project.md

   - *Outdoor Sounds*: Include earthly, human, and non-human life sounds as we've explored in previous weeks.

 ### Miscellaneous Sound Effects (SFX)
-- For all other on-screen elements that do not fall under dialogue, foley, or ambience—like the explosions or sci-fi weapons we discussed last week—create complex, layered sounds to bring these visuals to life.
+- For all other on-screen elements that do not fall under dialogue, foley, or ambience.

 ### Final Mix
 The final mixdown is crucial—it's where you balance and blend all the elements to achieve harmony and the intended emotional impact.